aerospike/aerolab/src/pkg/agi/plugin/designs.md

 handling, singular-series extension, and all of the per-bin options that influence the final output.

-The historical Aerospike-backed version of this package is preserved at `pkg/agi/plugin-aerospike/` for reference; the path-level differences (RequestInfo for set/bin enumeration, `aerospike.Expression` trees, socket timeout supervisor, per-node `kill-job` on cancel) are covered inline below with the corresponding embedded-db equivalent.

 The plugin is a JSON-over-HTTP datasource (Grafana SimpleJson-style).
 The relevant HTTP endpoints live in `frontend.go`: